RFI – Request for Information

 • Formalizes the request for additional information or changes to plans

-• Documents concern about materials or cost estimates
+• Documents important details concerning materials or cost estimates

-• Shares information and highlights changes to all key players in the project
+• Shares information and highlights changes to all critical players in the project

 All of this helps the project progress smoothly and limits legal and financial liability for groups that stick to the process of using formal requests for information.